 Whether you have a sore breast, a blocked duct or a breast infection, the initial care is similar: nurse frequently, rest and apply heat to the tender area.

 Milk flows through a duct system in your breasts.
 Sometimes an area of the ducts becomes blocked and milk stops flowing well.
-A section of your breast may or may not be red.
+A section of your breast may or may not be redder than usual.
 If you have a plugged duct, your breast will usually be tender though the pain will be localised.
 If the blockage is not treated, the area may become infected.

 You may also hear people refer to clogged or plugged ducts.